 Buying your first dehydrator can be a bit overwhelming.
 There are a ton of different models, features, and price points to choose from.
 Here are some things to consider as well as a few of our top recommendations.

 Adjustable temperature settings: In our opinion, this feature is non-negotiable.
-In order to safely dehydrate different types of ingredients, you need to be able to choose the right temperature (see this section for more details).
+In order to safely dehydrate different types of ingredients, you need to be able to choose the right temperature.

 On/off timer: Some dehydrators have a programmable timer that will allow you to automatically shut down the machine after a given amount of time.
 We personally find this feature to be unnecessary, especially since drying times can differ so dramatically.
 (It’s dry when it’s dry, regardless of how long it “should” take.)